-Global and regional figures are based on the sum of ODA and OOF flows for aid for trade activities.
+Global and regional figures are based on the sum of ODA and OOF flows to the agriculture sector.

 4.h.
 Methods and guidance available to countries for the compilation of the data at the national level

 4.i.
 Quality management